raleel/mythras-srd/0004_Game_System.md

 Red pox is a nasty disease spread by skin contact with a person already infected, or with something they have touched.
 The chance of catching the disease from an object remains for 1d3 days after contact, making it quite difficult to contain the disease once an outbreak occurs.

 Victims initially suffer a minor rash, but within a day come down with a serious fever which usually renders them bedridden for the entire duration.
-During this timetime, the rash evolves into gruesomely itchy pustules which burst open at the slightest movement, weeping small trickles of blood – especially from the armpits and groin.
+During this time, the rash evolves into gruesomely itchy pustules which burst open at the slightest movement, weeping small trickles of blood – especially from the armpits and groin.
 This stage can last up to a week or more, potentially proving fatal.

 - Application: Contact
 - Potency: 50